dilandurmaz/accordion-list/README.md

 ### How to Run the Project?

+You can see the project by clicking on this link :  https://accordion-list-cqmkqxt67-dilandurmazs-projects.vercel.app/

 #### Installation
 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project.